12061062/StockBuddy/Documentation/ProjectGoals&ReleasePlan.md

 Release Plan
 ==================================================================
-- The project followed an iterative Scrum-based release plan, where the system was developed in multiple sprints, each focusing on building a specific set of features.
+- The StockBuddy system was developed using an iterative Scrum-based release plan over multiple sprints.
+Each sprint focused on delivering a set of functional features while gradually expanding the system from foundational setup to a complete POS and inventory management application.

 **Sprint 1 – Project Setup**
 Focus: Establish the development foundation.